 - Card stock (or other heavy paper) – seven sheets 8.5 x 5.5”

 Note: only readers are attending this class.

 - Print the seven imperatives on card stock - MAKE, WORSHIP, COME, KNOW, ENTER, GIVE, BLESS

 - On the easel paper draw a large bulls-eye made up of four circles

 Opening- Welcome and Lesson Introduction:

-Greet your students warmly, welcoming them to the Mission Workshop.
-Introduce yourself and any other adults.
+Greet your students warmly, introducing yourself and any other adults.
 Pass around a basket to collect any offering.
-Remind everyone what the M&M project is for the month.

 [Note: The Shepherd will quietly take attendance, etc. while you are starting your lesson.]

 Ask for any prayer requests.
 Ask if anyone would like to lead the group in prayer.
 Be prepared to say a prayer yourself, working in prayer requests.
 A suggestion: “Dear God, we are thankful to be here to learn about your word.
 Help us today to listen, to participate, and to rejoice in our learning.
 Amen.”